Self-catering apartments and holiday lets near Covent Garden London

 From Covent Garden it's easy to get to other parts of London, either by underground or on foot.
 London's department stores are fairly close by for a spot of serious shopping.

 If nature calls, do pay a visit to the award winning public toilets in Covent Garden.
-These used to be the best kept loos in the whole of London, deteriorated somewhat - but they're free.
+These are the best kept loos in the whole of London - and they're free.

 The ladies and gents can be accessed via the staircase going down on either side of a central doorway, as shown in the picture on the left.
-Street performances are held in the piazza, an open paved area to the front of the loos.
+Street performances are held in the piazza, an open paved area to the front of these super loos.